...

 Frequently Asked Questions

-Can a 14 year old decide who they want to live with in Texas?
+Can a 14-year-old decide who they want to live with in Texas?

-In Texas, a child’s preference on living arrangements can be considered by the court if the child is 12 years or older.
+In Texas, a child’s preference for living arrangements can be considered by the court if the child is 12 years or older.
 However, the child’s choice is just one factor among many that the court will consider.

 What if a child doesn’t want to live with a parent?